dominikpanzer/cacamber-BDD-for-ABAP/README.md

 then_the_discount_is_correct( ).
 ENDMETHOD
 ```
 Thats way better!
-Persoanlly I only know one ABAP project with such tests.
-Most of the details and complexity are hidden behind well named methods.
+Persoanlly I only know one ABAP project with such kind of tests.
+Most of the details and complexity are hidden behind well named methods - another level of abstraction has been introduced.
 Also there is the possibility to change the test parameters.
 This make the steps of the test more flexible and reusable.
 But using parameterless methods would make the code more readable.
 But this solution is no way near our original testcase description.
 It's not natural language, it is mainly code.
 Also this approach is limited by ABAPs maximum method length.
 Developers are forced to use abbreviations etc.

-If you choose to use Cacamber as a bridge between the scenario written in Gherkin and ABAP Unit, your test steps will look like this:
+If you choose to use Cacamber as a bridge between the scenario written in plain Gherkin and ABAP Unit, your test steps will look like this:
 ```ABAP
 METHOD discount_on_slayer_albums.
 scenario( 'Discount on Slayer albums for VIP Slayer fans (exclusive contract with BMG)' ).